-To be eligible, costs must be incurred during the project duration, starting from the grant agreement's entry into force until the project deadline.
-All eligible direct costs must be justified by supporting documents, such as invoices, timesheets, or evidence of travel or participation in meetings.
+To be eligible, costs must be incurred during the project duration, starting from the grant agreement entry into force until the project deadline.
+All eligible direct costs must be reported following the specific guidelines provided and justified by supporting documents, such as invoices, proof of payments, time sheets, evidence of travel or participation in meetings, etc...
 ALDA reserves the right to request any supporting documents to verify that the costs declared as eligible were actually incurred and paid.

-2.4.2.
+2.3.2.
 Non-eligible costs